GoogleChrome/lighthouse-ci/docs/cli.md

   --headful           Run with a headful Chrome                        [boolean] --additive          Skips clearing of previous collect data          [boolean] --url               The URL to run Lighthouse on.
-  --buildDir          The build directory where your HTML files to run
+  --staticDistDir     The build directory where your HTML files to run
                       Lighthouse on are located.
   --settings          The Lighthouse settings and flags to use when collecting --numberOfRuns, -n  The number of times to run Lighthouse.